-- 4.1 The provision of student support is a joint responsibility of Student Services and the academic staff. - 4.2 All College staff who interact directly with overseas students must be appropriately trained as set out in the Human resource policies and procedures. - 4.3 The Student Services Front Desk is open daily 8.30am to 5pm, from Monday to Friday.
+- 4.1 The provision of student support is a joint responsibility of Student Services and the academic staff. - 4.2 All College staff who interact directly with overseas students must be appropriately trained as set out in the Human Resource Policy and Procedure. - 4.3 The Reception or Student Services Front Desk is open daily 8.30am to 5pm, from Monday to Friday.
 Students are welcome to approach the Student Services Front Desk for any help or to make general enquiries, for example: directions, public transport, banking and other day-to-day needs.
-Students are advised to fill in a Student Services Request form in order for their request to be attended to. - 4.4 The official point of contact for students is the International Student Coordinator who has access to up-to-date details of the College's support services.

-- 4.5 There are also other staff members who are available to support students:

-- Student Welfare Officer

-- ICT Support Officers
+Students are advised to fill in a Student Services Request form in order for their request to be attended to. - 4.4 The official point of contact for students is the International Student Coordinator (currently the Student Service Coordinator) who has access to up-to-date details of the College's support services. - 4.5 There are also other staff members who are available to support students: - Student Welfare Officer - ICT Support Officers - Librarian

-- Librarian

-- Student Mentors

-- Marketing Officers

-- 4.6 Students can make a request at the Student Service Desk if they need to speak to any of the staff members above.

-- 4.7 There is no cost for the student services provided by Ozford staff.
+- Student Mentors - Marketing Officers - 4.6 Students can make a request at the Reception or Student Services Front Desk if they need to speak to any of the staff members above. - 4.7 There is no cost for the student services provided by Ozford staff.
 If a student is referred to an external provider such as medical services or professional counseling or psychology services, the external service will be at the cost of the student.